jakucermak/BluetoothHID/readme.md

 ## Moved to Python3

-I wanted to do this because not only is it a good thing to do but it also allowed some of the dependancies to be removed.
+I wanted to do this because not only is it a good thing to do, but it also allowed some of the dependencies to be removed.
 After Python 3.3 Bluetooth sockets are supported in the native Python installs.
 The downside to this is that there are clear distinctions between str and bytes in the code.
 For me, this broke the keyboard client.
 This is what required the biggest re-write to get Python3 working.